Installation view of Pace at Art Basel Paris 2025

 Highlights on Pace’s booth at Art Basel Paris include:

-Amedeo Modigliani’s widely-exhibited 1918 painting Jeune fille aux macarons (Young Woman with Hair in Side Buns), which figures in art historian and leading Modigliani scholar Marc Restellini’s definitive six-volume catalogue raisonné on the artist, set to be released in March 2026
+A widely-exhibited 1918 painting by Amedeo Modigliani, which figures in art historian and leading Modigliani scholar Marc Restellini’s definitive six-volume catalogue raisonné on the artist, set to be released in March 2026

 Pablo Picasso’s Study for Nude with Drapery (1907), a work on paper that was once a beloved fixture of Gertrude Stein’s collection and prefigured the artist’s iconic painting Les Demoiselles d'Avignon